GoPlausible/algorand-remote-mcp/README.md

 17. `get_wallet_address` - Get the address for the configured wallet
 18. `get_wallet_info` - Get the account information for the configured wallet
 19. `get_wallet_assets` - Get the assets for the configured wallet
-20. `reset_wallet_account` - Reset the wallet account for the configured user
+20. `wallet_reset_account` - Reset the wallet account for the configured user
 21. `logout` - Logout from the OAuth provider and clear authentication cookies

 ### Transaction Operations
-23. `create_payment_transaction` - Create a payment transaction on Algorand
+23. `sdk_txn_payment_transaction` - Create a payment transaction on Algorand
-24. `sign_transaction` - Sign an Algorand transaction with your agent account
+24. `wallet_sign_transaction` - Sign an Algorand transaction with your agent account
 25. `submit_transaction` - Submit a signed transaction to the Algorand network
 26. `create_key_registration_transaction` - Create a key registration transaction
 27. `assign_group_id` - Assign a group ID to a set of transactions for atomic execution